Causes of Natural Disasters: How Do They Impact Climate Change?

 Climate change doesn’t cause natural disasters, nor vice versa.
-But both of these monumental forces seem to be locked in a kind of feedback loop that’s making both of them more destructive and far harder to protect ourselves against.
-Let’s take a look at this relationship, why it exists, and what it means for the future of human and animal life on earth.
+But both of these monumental forces seem to be locked in a kind of feedback loop making both more destructive.
+Let’s take a look at this relationship, why it exists, and what it means for the future of life on earth.

 NASA on Global Warming and Natural Disasters:

 We can turn to NASA here for some insight into the science at work.
 But first: what causes natural disasters?